40H WILDERNESS FIRST AID + CPR C

 Looking To Re-Certify Your Current Wilderness First Aid Certificate?

-If you hold a current wilderness first aid certificate with a recognized first aid provider, you can join the the first three days of the course and receive a re-certification from the Red Cross.
-Our re-certification is $269+gst, follow the link here to sign up.
+If you hold a current wilderness first aid certificate with a recognized first aid provider, you can re certify with us for a discounted re-certification rate.
+Please get in touch.

 What Is The Difference Between The 20 Hour And 40 Hour Course?